luksi1/docker-foreman/README.md

 https://puppet:puppet@puppet-test.domain.com:8088/payload
 ```

-## Up and running with maven (foreman.dummy.test)

-Running "mvn docker:run" should get you an entire stack with https://foreman.dummy.test as your web url.
-Be sure to add foreman.dummy.test to your hosts file!

-## Up and running with docker-compose (foreman.dummy.test)
+## Up and running with docker-compose

+Use the following three commands to create a Puppet certificate (puppet.dummy.test) and Foreman certificate for your web frontend.

 ```
+scripts/utilities/create.certificates.sh
 cd examples/docker-compose
 docker-compose up
 ```